HectorThorneycroft/PythonCode/README.md

-Sample of Codes from previous projects, please reach out to disucss more.
+Sample code from previous projects, please reach out to disucss more.
+Certificate achieved from Codecademy: "Analyze Financial Data with Python".